 The bottom line

 A home equity loan can be a strategic way to access the equity you’ve built in your home while possibly finding a lower interest rate.
-Whether it’s better to refinance or get a home equity loan or cash-out refi is the best approach depends on your financial factors and goal for the loan funds.
+Whether a home equity loan or cash-out refi is the best approach depends on your financial factors and your goals for the loan funds.

 Regardless of which refinancing path you choose, always compare multiple home equity lenders and cash-out refinance offers.
 Always ask for an itemized list of associated fees so you can calculate how much a home loan costs in the short- and long-term.